Jim Crane: Other businesses

 Crane opened two restaurants in Houston in 2017, Osso and Kristalla, and Potente, named for his children.
 That year, he also started a commercial safety supply and training company called Crane Safety, and acquired Davaco, a company that manages and executes high-volume remodels and technology deployments.
 Also in 2017, Crane started a software company called Modiant to focus on digitizing freight and transportation management.
 In 2019, he became a partial owner at Aperture Cellars, a winery in Sonoma County and several franchises of Papa John's in Russia.
+He also owns a controlling interest in 21 Air, a non-scheduled air cargo carrier that provides services to Amazon, and which operated 21 Air Flight 7598, which overran the runway in Miami, killing 5 persons on the ground.

 A scratch golfer, Crane has been ranked as the nation's top CEO golfer.
 In April 2010, he purchased the Floridian National Golf Club from Wayne Huizenga.
 The Floridian in Palm City, Florida, recently completed major renovations and additions under the supervision of architect Tom Fazio.

 "It was two things (owning a team and a golf course) that I never thought I would be able to accomplish," Crane mused at his Floridian National Golf Club's reopening.
 "I was able to pull it together and I am very happy about it."